 Tax Classifications For Workers: Employees, Independent Contractors, Statutory Employees, and Statutory Nonemployees

 Employment taxes consist of FICA and FUTA taxes.
 The Federal Insurance Contributions Act (FICA) set up the Social Security and Medicare system to provide for retirement, disability, and hospital insurance for workers.
-Employment taxes are the employer's tax obligation in regards to employee compensation, including income tax withholding for federal, state, and local taxes, FICA taxes, and federal and state unemployment taxes.
+Employment taxes are the employer's tax obligation regarding employee compensation, including income tax withholding for federal, state, and local taxes, FICA taxes, and federal and state unemployment taxes.
 Some states also assess a disability tax.

 There are 3 types of taxes that the employer must remit periodically to the federal government, based on employees' pay:

 Income taxes assessed on employees apply only to the employees, but must be withheld by the employer and remitted periodically.
 However, income tax is not withheld from the pay of statutory or nonstatutory employees.
-FICA taxes consist of 2 equal portions: an employer portion and an employee portion.
+FICA taxes have 2 equal portions: an employer portion and an employee portion.
 The employee's portion of the employment tax must be withheld from the employee's pay and the entire employment tax, equal to 15.3% of the employee's pay, must be remitted to the tax collectors periodically.
 FUTA is assessed only on the employer.
 However, in some states, local taxes are paid only by the employees, such as Pennsylvania's unemployment tax and California's state disability insurance.

 No taxes must be withheld for independent contractors, and different rules apply to statutory and nonstatutory employees.
 Hence, the taxes that must be withheld or paid by the employer depends on how the workers are classified.